outscale/osc-sdk-go/CONTRIBUTING.md

 # Generate SDK

 1. have some tools ready: GNU make, git, docker
-2. edit `version` file and to the latest version
+2. edit `api_version` file and to the latest Outscale API version
 4. launch sdk generation by running `make gen`
 5. new sdk is now generated in `osc` folder